thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/05-crud-with-ngResource.desc.md

-# CRUD with ngResource
+# CRUD with ngResource.

 ### Refactoring to use $resource

 So far we have made API calls using the `$http` service, but when we start building more complex backends (especially ones that use RESTful routing), we can leverage a more advanced tool - `ngResource`.
 The `ngResource` module provides interaction with RESTful services via the $resource service.
 It is important to note that the $resource service is built on the top of the $http service so this is simply an extension of things that we have seen before. $resource also handles the resolving/rejecting of a promise for us, so there is no need to add `.then` to our methods (unlike `$http`).
 However, `$resource` does assume that we have a RESTful backend which means that our routes on the server need to be set up as follows (we've seen this many times!):

 Let's assume that our resource is for a user - this is what `$resource` would expect our backend to look like for all RESTful routes.
 ```
 GET '/users'
 GET '/users/new'
 GET '/users/:id'
 GET '/users/:id/edit'
 POST '/users'
 PUT '/users/:id'
 DELETE '/users/:id'
 ```

 If our backend is set up correctly and with a little set up on the front end, we can start accessing some built in methods given to us by the `$resource` service.